Lifting long COVID brain fog with speech therapy

-Our bodies contain trillions of beneficial bacteria, a majority of them living within the digestive system, also known as the “gut.”
-This is sometimes referred to as our gut microbiome.
+Your body contains trillions of beneficial bacteria, a majority of them living within the digestive system, also known as the “gut.”
+This is sometimes referred to as your gut microbiome.

-The gut microbiome affects our body’s ability to absorb and use nutrients from food.
-Gut bacteria also assist in the production of vitamins and acts as a barrier against pathogens, which are any organisms that can cause illness, enhancing the body’s immune response.
+The gut microbiome affects your body’s ability to absorb and use nutrients from food.
+Gut bacteria also assist in the production of vitamins and act as a barrier against pathogens — any organisms that can cause illness — enhancing the body’s immune response.

-Consuming both probiotics and prebiotics encourages healthful gut function, DeWolf says.
-Probiotics are living microorganisms that can colonize, or grow, in the gut and work together with the body.
-On the other hand, prebiotics are nondigestible fibers that act as the food for the bacteria within the digestive tract.
+Consuming both probiotics and prebiotics encourages healthy gut function, DeWolf says.
+Probiotics are living microorganisms that can grow in the gut and work together with the body.
+On the other hand, prebiotics are nondigestible fibers that act as food for the bacteria within the digestive tract.

 Here, DeWolf suggests five ways to improve your gut health through your diet: